On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Covering the Boundary Through Incremental Power Reallocation

 Set $\Bar{\mathsf{S}}_\upsilon$ is defined over all possible code-books' densities, including Gaussian.
 Each member of \ref{Ae7} corresponds to a power reallocation vector $(\delta P_1,\delta P_2)\in [0,\Delta\!P_1]\times [0,\Delta\!
 P_2]$.
 This correspondence is potentially many-to-one since multiple choices for densities $(f_{U_1},f_{V_1},f_{U_2},f_{V_2})$, with the same $(\delta P_1,\delta P_2)$, may achieve the same $\mathbf{\Upsilon}=\upsilon$.
 Given $\mathbf{\Upsilon}=\upsilon$, the size of the set $\Bar{\mathsf{S}}_\upsilon$ is reduced by limiting it to choice(s) which maximize $\mathbf{\Gamma}$.
 Maximum value of $\mathbf{\Gamma}$ over the set $\Bar{\mathsf{S}}_\upsilon$ is denoted as $\varkappa_\upsilon$.
 Let us consider a second set $\Bar{\Bar{\mathsf{S}}}_{\upsilon}$ where

 The set $\Bar{\Bar{\mathsf{S}}}_{\upsilon}$ includes a point on the boundary with

 We are interested in establishing that the size of $\Bar{\Bar{\mathsf{S}}}_{\upsilon}$ can be reduced, by increasing $\upsilon$, such that the shrunken set includes a single element, say $\zeta$.
 Since $\Bar{\Bar{\mathsf{S}}}_{\upsilon}$ always includes a point on the boundary, it follows that $\zeta$ falls on the boundary.
-In addition, we need to show that: (i) $\zeta$ is realized using Gaussian code-books, and (ii) the rest of the boundary can be covered starting from $\zeta$.
+In addition, we need to show that the rest of the boundary can be covered starting from $\zeta$.
 Theorem \ref{V4Th6} addresses these requirements.